tommyhall/tommyhall.github.io/_posts/2016-10-20-battleground-balance-in-heroes-of-the-storm.md

 Again, Towers of Doom and Cursed Hollow appear to be quite nicely distributed, with most win rates around 50% and dropping off fairly quickly on either side of that mark.
 We can see that Braxis Holdout has relatively less agreement around the 50% win rate, with a wider distribution of win rates overall.

 So, does Braxis Holdout appear to be more unbalanced than the other battlegrounds?
-Looking at the Gold skill level, there does seem to be a higher of heroes performing poorly, especially compared to Towers of Doom and Cursed Hollow.
+Looking at the Gold skill level, there does seem to be a higher number of heroes performing poorly, especially compared to Towers of Doom and Cursed Hollow.
 However, part of this could be an artifact of Braxis Holdout being a new battleground, and the metagame not having quite settled yet.

 I’ll be adding more posts on battleground and game balancing in *Heroes of the Storm* over the coming weeks.